netbrain/zwift/docs/configuration/options.md

 - `USER="Fred" zwift` perfect if your neighbor Fred want's to try zwift, and you don't want to mess up your zwift config.
 - `NETWORKING="host" zwift` will use host networking which may be needed to have zwift talk to wifi enabled trainers.
 - `ZWIFT_UID="123" ZWIFT_GID="123" zwift` will run zwift as the given uid and gid.
 By default zwift runs with the uid and gid of the user that started the container.
 You should not need to change this except in rare cases.
-NOTE: This does not work in wayland only X11.
 - `WINE_EXPERIMENTAL_WAYLAND="1" zwift` This will start zwift using Wayland and not XWayland.
 It will start full screen windowed.